 - approved study abroad programs (semester, summer, and January options);

 - faculty-led, short-term study abroad programs;

-- service-learning and internship opportunities abroad; and
+- service-learning and internship opportunities abroad;

 - global awareness events on campus.

 All interested students are invited to participate in either a short-term study, internship, or service experience abroad (one, two, or three weeks) or a summer, a semester or a year abroad in an approved program after applying and discussing their options with the director of global education programs.

 The director of global education programs provides direction for selecting culturally rich and academically sound international experiences, and initiates the university approval process for study and service abroad programs.
 Visit http://www.georgian.edu/study-abroad/ for more information.

 Enrollment in a study abroad program approved for credit by GCU may be considered enrollment at GCU for the purpose of applying for assistance under Title IV, HEA programs.
 Students may use State of New Jersey forms of financial aid for some study abroad programs.